MicrosoftDocs/azure-docs/includes/active-directory-develop-guidedsetup-aspnetwebapp-test.md

 ### Test access to a method that has an Authorize attribute (optional)
-To test access to the `Authorize` controller for the user's claims as an anonymous user, follow these steps:
+To test access as an anonymous user to a controller protected with the `Authorize` attribute, follow these steps:
 1. Select the link to sign out the user and complete the sign-out process.
 2. In your browser, type http://<span></span>localhost:{port}/claims to access your controller that is protected with the `Authorize` attribute.